House Painting Mistakes Everyone Makes (and How to Avoid Them)

 Painting Over Glossy Finishes

-When you paint over any surface that already has a coat of varnish or glossy paint, make sure to give the surface some 'tooth' first so the new paint will stick.
+When you paint over any surface that already has a coat of varnish or glossy paint, make sure to give the surface some ‘tooth’ first so the new paint will stick.
 Thorough sanding will work, but wiping the surface with a liquid deglosser is easier and more effective.
-You'll find deglosser wherever paint is sold.
+Check out these indoor painting tips and techniques.

 Painting in Low Light